ast-fortiss-tum/perturbation-drive/README.md

         # tears down the connection to the simulator binary
 ```

-Read the README in the `perturbationdrive/simulator/` directory for more documentaion on simulator integration.
-Also view the example integrations in `examples/self_driving_sandbox_donkey/` and `examples/udacity/`.
+Read the README in the `perturbationdrive/simulator/` directory for more documentation on simulator integration.
+Also, have a look at the example integrations in `examples/self_driving_sandbox_donkey/` and `examples/udacity/`.

 ### Minimal SDSandbox Example